 He adds that “when those heat waves come in the future, they’re just a little bit more intense or extreme, and that has a different physiological impact on plants.”

-However, plants and crops alone are not sufficient to remove all CO2 accumulated in the atmosphere since the Industrial Revolution.
+However, plants and crops alone are not sufficient to remove all the CO2 accumulated in the atmosphere since the Industrial Revolution.

 The study “Global wheat production with 1.5 and 2.0°C above pre-industrial warming” mentions:

 “A 2019 model study simulated future global wheat production with projected global temperatures 1.5 degrees Celsius and 2.0 degrees Celsius above pre-industrial temperatures.
-Taking into account carbon dioxide’s fertilisation effect, the results showed that grain yields for winter or spring-planted wheat rose by about 5% in more temperate regions such as the United States and Europe and declined by about 2 to 3% in warmer regions such as Central America and parts of Africa.
+Taking into account carbon dioxide’s fertilisation effect, the results showed that grain yields for winter- or spring-planted wheat rose by about 5% in more temperate regions, such as the United States and Europe, and declined by about 2 to 3% in warmer regions, such as Central America and parts of Africa.
 Additionally, in hot regions including India, which produces 14% of global wheat, they more frequently saw years with low wheat yields.”

 Monsoons will bring more rainfall to Southeast Asia, and drought will become more intense in the Western U.S., Australia, Africa, and Central America.